Convert MP3 to JSON Online Free

 ChangeThisFile extracts metadata from your MP3 file as structured JSON using ffprobe on a secure server.
 The output includes ID3 tags (title, artist, album), bitrate, sample rate, duration, channel count, and codec details.
 Your file is auto-deleted after conversion.
 Free, no signup required.

-MP3 vs JSON: Format Comparison
+MP3 Audio vs JSON: Format Comparison

 Key differences between the two formats